ambersee/CSIS516/README.md

 #Codes

-Using Visual Studio Code make two seperate files (HTML and budget.py) copy and paste the codes for each
+Using Visual Studio Code make three seperate files (HTML, budget.py and requirements.txt) copy and paste the codes for each

 #install